What is an advertorial?

-Consumers are more aware than ever about how often they are advertised to, and traditional forms are no longer working like they used to in the past.
+Consumers are more aware than ever about how often they are advertised to, and traditional forms are no longer working as they used to in the past.

-This is why businesses have begun investing into advertorials, as it acts as a soft sell, using stories and valuable content to attract customers.
+This is why businesses have begun investing in advertorials, as it acts as a soft sell, using stories and valuable content to attract customers.

 This is an advertorial from the Accounting and Business magazine.

 It is a bit more bold and in-your-face than some other advertorials, but it gets the job done.

 Note how the ad leads in with big headlines that ask questions which would relate to the reader’s experience of being understaffed, having a low budget, and needing to manage risk.

 This instantly gets the attention of anyone reading it.

 The content of the advertorial itself is actually a testimonial from Phil Boshier, the strategy developer officer at Cardiff University.

 Mr. Boshier talks about how Symbiant helped transform the management and organizational risks at his university.